kerosiinikone/dist-sys-challenges/README.md

 ### TODOs

-- Shared lib for all challenges
+- Shared lib and structs for all challenges